Tracing

 Dependencies

-In order to send traces you will need to set up an OpenTelemetry Collector.
-The collector will be able to send traces to multiple destinations such AWS X-Ray, Google Cloud, DataDog and others.
+In order to send traces, you will need to set up an OpenTelemetry Collector.
+The collector will be able to send traces to multiple destinations such as AWS X-Ray, Google Cloud, DataDog and others.
 OpenTelemetry Collector provides a helm chart to set up the environment.

 Configuration

-See document on the tracing section in Configuration file.
+See the document on the tracing section in the Configuration file.

 Current State